 If you’d like to find out which level you fit into, here is a self-assessment tool that you can use without a teacher.
 The tool included abbreviated mock exam for all 6 levels of the HSK written exam as well as for all 3 levels of the HSKK oral exam.
 You can use these test results to get your approximate exam level.

 Remember that if you have never taken the HSK before, you can still jump directly into the appropriate level.
 There is no need to take the levels in order.
 Your employer or school will only pay attention to the highest level that you have attained.

 4. How can I take the HSK?

 There are two ways that the HSK Written Tests are administered – in person or online in a testing center.
 Both methods have their pros and cons.
-For example, taking the test online let’s you be more lax with your writing skills, as you will be able to use the Pinyin input method.
+For example, taking the test online lets you be laxer with your writing skills, as you will be able to use the Pinyin input method.
 Whereas taking the paper test is more convenient for the timing in the listening section of the exam because you must answer the questions one by one as they are given to you.
 So if you answer question #16 very quickly, you still must wait until the system gives you question #17.
 Also, you can’t copy and paste in the online test, so if you’re not clear of the Pinyin, there’s no way to copy the character from the question.
 In the end, it’s a matter of preference.